Arnavgr8/SilicoBattlesPrelims/README.md

 ## How We Use Your Strategy

-We will import your strategy class in our simulation environment and pit it against other strategies to see which performs best.
+We will import your strategy class in our simulation environment and put it against other strategies to see which performs best.